-Meeting rooms are available for hire at Eastgardens, Rockdale and San Souci branches.
+Meeting rooms are available for hire at Eastgardens, Rockdale and Sans Souci branches.
 The meeting rooms at Rockdale can also be used as a rooftop event space.

-- meeting rooms are available for hire by individuals, groups or businesses operating in the Bayside LGA - hiring a meeting room requires the completion of a Library Meeting Room Application form available from the Bayside Council website

-- use of the meeting rooms is in accordance with conditions of use and the Library's Meeting Room procedure document - room hire fees are charged in accordance with Bayside Council's Library Fee schedule - charities and not-for-profit organisations can apply for a concession to the room hire charge.
+- meeting rooms are available for hire by individuals, groups or businesses operating in the Bayside LGA - hiring a meeting room requires the completion of a Library Meeting Room Application form available at Bayside Library - use of the meeting rooms is in accordance with conditions of use and the library's meeting room procedure document - room hire fees are charged in accordance with Bayside Council's Library Fee schedule - charities and not-for-profit organisations can apply for a concession to the room hire charge.